 5. Smile and relax.

-6. Keep reminding her (and yourself) - the great majority of women with breast cancer survive.
+6. Keep reminding her (and yourself): the majority of women with breast cancer survive.

-Some women with breast cancer die from it; but most don’t.
-Only those with the most dire diagnosis will pass away within the first 5 years; and the vast majority of those who get past the 5-year mark end up dying from something other than cancer.
+Some women with breast cancer die from it; but most don't.
+Only those with the most dire diagnosis will pass away within the first five years; and the vast majority of those who get past the five-year mark end up dying from something other than cancer.